catharsisjelly/catharsisjelly.github.io/performance.md

 #### April 2019 - The Stuff of Dreams

 The Stuff of Dreams was Directed by Catherine Murphy and put on as part of the [Unscripted Players](https://www.facebook.com/unscriptedplay/) Big April Show.
-Its aim was to explore the messages that can be contained within our dreams.
+It aimed to explore the messages that can be contained within our dreams.
 Scenes would take place in either the dream world where we could use tools like Scene Painting to make anything happen.
 Our job as players was to take the elements that appeared in the Dreamworld and weave them into the narrative story.

 ### July 2018 - What a Difference A Friend Makes